 But if you have sensitive skin, please avoid going against the grain.
 If you want more tips in wet shaving, just read this article.

 Unlike the Merkur 34C that has a gritty style knurling, the 38C comes with a classic barber pole design on the top and bottom of the handle that still will give you a pretty solid grip.

 Both will yield the same shave quality because each uses the same head.
-Biggest difference would be weight and that adds to the aggressiveness in the 38C.
+The most significant difference would be weight, and that adds to the aggressiveness in the 38C.

 |Overall Length||4.2 inches|